Note: This post is more of a pep talk to myself. However, I’m sure many of you can relate to the internal battle of setting goals for the new year.

 - Before you go to sleep, journal about what went well for the day and what are some potential opportunities.

 When setting your intention for the day, try not to take on too many activities, as you want to leave yourself a buffer for things that come up that you can’t control.
-The last thing you want is to beat yourself up because you had to suddenly look after a sick family member.
+The last thing you want is to beat yourself up because you had to look after a sick family member suddenly.

 A great tool to help you focus on today is The Five Minute Journal.
 The creators have done an excellent job of identifying the essentials of each day.